monesidn/load-n-cache/README.md

 ##### Options
 * `loader: () => any`: the loadFunction.
 This is the only option that must be provided.
-* `disableEvents: boolean`: don't want events to be dispathed?
+* `disableEvents: boolean`: don't want events to be dispatched?
 Set this to true.
 Defaults to false.
-* `autoFlushTime: number`: how long (in millis) the value should be kept.
+* `autoFlushTime: number`: how long (milliseconds) the value should be kept.
 As soon as time elapsed an automatic call to .flush() is executed.
 Setting it to 0 or a negative value disable this feature.
 Defaults to 0.
 * `persistance: string | PersistanceManager`: there are 2 supported string values:
     * `localStorage`: the promise result is serialized as JSON and stored into localStorage.
 You must provide a storageKey option to specify the name of the localStorage key.
     * `sessionStorage`: the promise result is serialized as JSON and stored into sessionStorage.
 You must provide a storageKey option to specify the name of the sessionStorage key.
-    * Or you can provied your own PersistanceManager by implementing the interface.
+    * Or you can provide your own PersistenceManager by implementing the interface.
 * `persistanceKey: string`: if persisting on a default key-value storage (localStorage or sessionStorage) this option specify the key to use to store data.

 #### .get()